-March 2021: Are you curious about my new novel?
-Me too.
+March 2022: Are you curious about my new novel?
 Very soon now.
-Tentatively titled “The Door-Man,” you can read a short excerpt featuring one of the main characters below:
+You can read a short excerpt from “The Door-Man,” featuring one of the main characters below:

 Aug.
 2015: Are you curious about other architects who write fiction?…Architectural Record was, and I was tapped to weigh in on a couple of architects turned novelists.

 Dec.
 2014: If you are in (or going to) London, be sure to see the ‘Small Stories’ Exhibition at the Victoria and Albert Museum.
 The Kaleidoscope House which I designed with artist Laurie Simmons is prominently featured.

 March 2014: If you are aware of/interested in the Museum of Modern Art vs. American Folk Art Museum debacle, you can read my take from the March 2014 Issue of the Brooklyn Rail

 Heading west on Sept.
 16th for a month to a Ucross Foundation Residency thanks to 2013 PEN/Hemingway honor!

 AIIOE receives 2013 PEN/Hemingway Award (Honorable Mention) for Literary Excellence in Debut Fiction

 Pictures of the Event at the JFK Library on March 24, 2013

 Books, Personally, 12.1.12

 Absolutely lovely and perceptive review of AIIOE…how did she find her way inside my head?!